Ken Russell: Later work

 Prisoner of Honor (1991) was Russell's final work with Oliver Reed.
 His final film with Glenda Jackson before she gave up acting for politics was The Secret Life of Arnold Bax (1992).

-He directed Lady Chatterley (1993), The Mystery of Dr Martinu (1993), a version of Treasure Island (1995), Alice in Russialand (1995), Mindbender (1995) (about Uri Geller), and an episode of Tales of Erotica.
+Russell directed Lady Chatterley (1993), The Mystery of Dr Martinu (1993), a version of Treasure Island (1995), Alice in Russialand (1995), Mindbender (1995) (about Uri Geller), and an episode of Tales of Erotica.

-In May 1995, he was honoured with a retrospective of his work presented in Hollywood by the American Cinematheque.
-Titled Shock Value, it included some of Russell's most successful and controversial films and also several of his early BBC productions.
+In May 1995, Russell was honoured with a retrospective of his work presented in Hollywood by the American Cinematheque.
+Titled Shock Value, it included some of his most successful and controversial films and also several of his early BBC productions.
 Russell attended the festival and engaged in lengthy post-screening discussions of each film with audiences and moderator Martin Lewis, who had instigated and curated the retrospective.

-Later films include Dogboys (1998), The Fall of the Louse of Usher (2002), and Elgar: Fantasy on a Composer on a Bicycle (2002).
+Russell's later films include Dogboys (1998), The Fall of the Louse of Usher (2002), and Elgar: Fantasy on a Composer on a Bicycle (2002).

 Russell had a cameo in the 2006 film adaptation of Brian Aldiss's novel Brothers of the Head by the directors of Lost in La Mancha.
 He also had a cameo in the 2006 film Colour Me Kubrick.
 He directed a segment for the horror anthology Trapped Ashes (2007), which also included segments directed by Sean S. Cunningham, Monte Hellman, and Joe Dante.
-Prior to his death in 2011 he was reputed to be in pre-production for two films: The Pearl of the Orient and Kings X.
+Prior to his death in 2011, Russell was reputed to be in pre-production for two films: The Pearl of the Orient and Kings X.